 Anna Mantzaris is a San Francisco-based writer and editor.
-Her writing has appeared in publications including Salon.com, Budget Travel, Fodor’s and USA Weekend.
-She has done editorial work for a range of clients including Booktrack, Columbia University and Venables Bell & Partners.
+She has written for Fodor's, NPR, Poets & Writers, Salon.com, and elsewhere.
+She is a former cookbook and magazine editor, and has done editorial work for a range of clients, including Columbia University, Skyscanner, and Venables Bell & Partners.
 She is also a regular reviewer for Publishers Weekly, the author of nonfiction titles for Barnes & Noble and Globe Pequot, and a contributor to several travel guides.
-She has been awarded writing residencies for her fiction by Hedgebrook (Whidbey Island, Washington) and The Kimmel Harding Nelson Center for the Arts (Nebraska City, Nebraska).
-Her short story collection "The Girl Who Can Take the Most Electricity" was a finalist for the 2020 Eyelands Book Award.
-Anna received a B.A.
-From Sarah Lawrence College and an M.F.A. from Mills College.
-She teaches Food & Travel Writing in the M.F.A. program at Bay Path University.